The Best Air PurifierUpdated March 31st, 2023

 And by the same token don’t be too dismayed if you see replacement filters for a full size unit cost a lot more.

 The three best air purifiers on the market.

-The Winix is the best air purifier in 2019.
-It retails for only approx. $150 – a great value considering all of its features.
+The Winix is still the best air purifier in 2023.
+It retails for only approx. $160 – a great value considering all of its features.
 This unit is equipped with a washable pre-filter, a HEPA filter for particle filtration, a pellet-based carbon filter for gas filtration, and processes approx. 250 cubic ft. of air every minute (250 CFM).
 This high of an output (CFM) makes it a viable option for rooms up to 300 sq. ft.
 Beyond 300 sq. ft. we recommend multiple units running simultaneously (as we described above).

 The Winix is also highly energy efficient, very quiet on lower fan speeds (all air purifiers are “loud” on high fan speed), and remarkably durable for its price.